woooil/CS496-w2/Readme.md

 ## Overview
 * * *
-This app is almost the same as the Catchmind game.
+This app is almost the same as Catch Mind game of Netmarble.
-<br>This app Supports multiple users through socket programming
+<br>This app supports multiple users through socket programming.

 <br>